chaintuts-showcase/sslinfo/README.md

 * development for bugfixes and new features

 ### Building
-* Build with Android Studio
+* Build with Android Studio for mobile
+* Use Python files for PC

 ### Features
 * Fetch certificate for a given hostname
 * Parse out useful certificate information and display

 ### Requirements
-* Requires at least Android 12.0 (Snow Cone)
+* Requires at least Android 12.0 (Snow Cone) on mobile
+* Requires Python on PC

 ### Platforms
 * Android
+* Windows
+* Linux
+* MacOSX

 ## Usage
 ____________